megalus/django-google-sso/docs/how.md

 ## Current Flow

 1. First, the user is redirected to the Django login page.
-If settings `GOOGLE_SSO_ENABLED` is True, the "Login with Google" button will be added to default form.
+If settings `GOOGLE_SSO_ENABLED` is True, the "Login with Google" button will be added to a default form.

 2. On click, **Django-Google-SSO** will add, in a anonymous request session, the `next_path` and Google Flow `state`.
 This data will expire in 10 minutes.
 Then user will be redirected to Google login page.

     !!! info "Using Request Anonymous session"
-        If you make any actions which changes or destroy this session, like restart django, clear cookies or change browsers, the login will fail and you can see the message "State Mismatched.
+        If you make any actions which change or destroy this session, like restart django, clear cookies or change browsers, the login will fail, and you can see the message "State Mismatched.
 Time expired?" in the next time you log in again.

 3. On callback, **Django-Google-SSO** will check `code` and `state` received.
 If they are valid,